 When it comes to demanding loads, the CPU averages roughly 80 degrees Celsius and the GPU around 75 C. Both these numbers are normal for a 15-inch laptop with this configuration.

 Update: The outer case temperatures on the other hand got very high on our sample, however, I’m pretty sure our review sample was flawed.
 While there are some reports of high temperatures on the forums, there aren’t actually many complains and I also found at least two trust worthy reviews that report much lower temperatures than what we got in our tests.
-I suggest you check them out here and here, and take our findings with a BIG lump of salt.
-Some units might behave like our sample, but most will not.

 Our findings: What’s bothering on our sample is that the entire chassis gets hot, with the hottest part being the bottom-left corner of the interior and the middle, around the X, C and V keys, and not the top or the back like with most other laptops.
 That means your hands will come in contact with these hot surfaces and this Legion will actually feel more uncomfortable to use than other devices that manage to keep the lower half cooler.